All About Selling Canva Templates as a Side Hustle

 This is not the right side hustle if you dislike visual work.
 But if you already enjoy making graphics for your blog, social media, or small business, you can probably get started with the skills you already have.

-The templates that tend to sell best are made for a specific person with a specific problem.
+Honestly, the biggest beginner mistake is just making random pretty designs and hoping someone buys them.
+The templates that sell best are made for a specific person with a specific problem.
 “Instagram templates” is broad.
-“Instagram templates for hair stylists announcing last-minute openings” is something a busy stylist will immediately see the value in.
+“Instagram templates for hair stylists announcing last-minute openings” is something a busy stylist immediately sees value in.

-Can You Actually Make Money Selling Canva Templates?
+Can You Make Real Money Doing This?

-Yes, but the range is pretty wide from what I'm seeing.
+Yes, but the range is wide.

 Income varies a lot.
 Many sellers earn a modest side income once they have enough products listed and some traffic coming in.
-A smaller number eventually build digital product businesses that generate part-time or even full-time income!
+A smaller number eventually build digital product businesses that generate part-time or even full-time income.

 Keep in mind that what you earn depends on things like:

-- How useful and specific your templates are
+• How useful and specific your templates are

-- How many products you have listed
+• How many products you have listed

-- Where you sell them
+• Where you sell them

-- How strong your listing photos and descriptions are
+• How strong your listing photos and descriptions are

-- How much traffic you can drive from Pinterest, SEO, email, or social media
+• How much traffic you can drive from Pinterest, SEO, email, or social media

-Where to Sell Canva Templates Online
+Where to Sell Canva Templates

 Etsy

 If you want to learn how to build a profitable Etsy digital product shop from scratch, Gold City Ventures offers a well-known workshop specifically for this type of business.
+I've seen it recommended quite a bit in the work-from-home space, especially for people starting from zero.

 Your Own Shopify Store

 Shopify gives you more control over your brand.
 You are not relying on marketplace search or rules, and you can build your own customer email list, create bundles, and send traffic from Pinterest, Instagram, or your blog.
+That said, the downside is that you have to drive all your own traffic.
+Many sellers start on Etsy and add a Shopify store once they know their niche better.

 Creative Market

-You may want to check it out even if you do not sell there right away, because the product quality tends to be high and you can get a good sense of what serious sellers are creating.
+Creative Market attracts buyers who are already looking for design resources, making it a better fit for polished branding kits, media kits, and professional template bundles.
+It is worth studying even if you do not sell there right away, because the product quality tends to be high and it can give you a pretty good idea of what successful sellers are creating.

 Payhip or Gumroad